CHTC/chtc-website-source/_uw-research-computing/hpc-spack.md

 CHTC uses Spack ([https://github.com/spack/spack](https://github.com/spack/spack)) for installing and managing software packages on the HPC cluster for all users to use, via the `module` command (see [Using Software on the HPC Cluster](hpc-software.md)).
 Recently, Spack has developed a feature that allows for users to integrate their local installation of Spack with the system-wide installation.
 This means that when a user installs software with their local installation of Spack, they can automatically incorporate the system-wide packages to satisfy their software's dependencies.
 This guide describes how to install a local copy of Spack, integrate it with the system installation, and install and manage software using their local installation.

+> If your group already has set up a shared group installation of Spack, you can skip to the note included at the end of this guide: [4.
+Using Software Installed using Spack](#4-using-software-installed-using-spack).

 # Contents

 1. [Installing Spack](#1-installing-spack)